golang/tools/gopls/doc/features/diagnostics.md

 ## Recomputation of diagnostics

-Diagnostics are automatically recomputed each time the source files are edited.
+By default, diagnostics are automatically recomputed each time the source files are edited.

 Compilation errors in open files are updated after a very short delay